smdogroup/a2d/include/ad/README.md

 SymMatRK<MatOpt::TRANSPOSE>(alpha, A, S);
 ```

+For this operation, $\alpha$ must be a passive numeric constant.

 ### Symmetrix matrix addition

 Given $A \in \mathbb{R}^{n \times n}$, compute $S = A + A^{T}$